John 17:1-26:The Great Intercessory Prayer of Jesus

 Verse 1-2: "When Jesus had spoken these words, he lifted up his eyes to heaven, and said, "Father, the hour has come; glorify your Son that the Son may glorify you, 2since you have given him authority over all flesh, to give eternal life to all whom you have given him."

 Lifting one's eyes to heaven was a common posture of prayer.

-Have you noticed that many times in this gospel the cross is linked with glory?
-Here, Jesus speaks of 'mutual glorification of the Father and Son upon completion of this mission,' the mission being to bestow upon all flesh the gift of eternal life.
+The cross is linked with glory numerous times in this Gospel.
+Jesus spoke of 'mutual glorification of the Father and Son upon completion of this mission, that would bestow the gift of eternal life, upon all flesh.

 Verse 3: "And this is eternal life, that they know you the only true God, and Jesus Christ whom you have sent."